An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Study Design

 We used a semi-structured interview approach.
 In particular, we focused on understanding whether and how the participants apply the TD metaphor to RE in practice (for instance, how they understand a debt item in RE or what is the cost of a debt item in RE) and what strategies they use to manage it.
 We used a shared online whiteboard as support to drive the interviews, clarify the constructs, and provide examples to elicit participants' perspectives as shown in~\Cref{fig:interview:aid}.
 Each interview lasted approximately 70 minutes and was voice recorded.
 We then used the transcription of the recording for thematic analysis~\cite{CD11}.

 \paragraph{Analysis} The first two authors independently read the entire transcript of each interview and conducted, during a first analysis instance, deductive coding~\cite{saldana2021coding} against interview topics to identify, for example, causes, effects, and properties of RED.
-In a second analysis instance, the same authors performed inductive coding to avoid missing relevant aspects related to the RED metaphor.
-After open coding~\cite{saldana2021coding} and agreeing on common label definitions, they performed axial coding.
-The process resulted in 13 themes (see~\Cref{fig:themes}) which the third author checked for consistency.
+In a second analysis instance, the same authors performed inductive coding to avoid missing relevant aspects related to the RED metaphor \revb{and}{ensure completeness of the coding}. \reva{In total,}{the two authors generated 114 codes.
+After comparing individual codes, agreeing on common labels, and performing axial coding, they yield the 13 themes reported in~\Cref{fig:themes}.
+For example, under \textit{Project failure/bankruptcy}, we coded the following statement by P2: ``So you have written down stuff and you realize that maintaining this documentation, as it may be, is too expensive.
+Let's just drop it.
+That happens.'' as \textit{maintenance}.
+Also, P3 stated: ``You accept too many requirements and at the end you have a very complicated system that tries to enforce a process that nobody wants to use in practice and the market fights against it as they don't want to use it.
+I think this system is in a bankruptcy situation because of bad requirements engineering.'' which we coded as \textit{gold plating} under the same theme.
+The complete codebook is available in the replication package; verbatim quotes were removed due to non-disclosure agreement.}